Remembering Budgie BillFor the record - and I cannot stress this enough - I did not kill Bill.

-But before she outlined her idea of finding Bill's rightful owner the tiny creature died in her box, whilst Rachel was preparing a cage for her.
+But before she outlined her idea of finding Bill's rightful owner the tiny creature died in her box, whilst Fuglet was preparing a cage for her.

 That's also when we discovered Bill was a girl, as we had been under the assumption Bill was a boy.
 Patriarchal, perhaps, but I went that route because I assumed the female House Sparrow climbing the wall with our Budgie was enamoured with Bill's resplendent plumage.
 More likely the sparrow was warning Bill to stay the hell away from her husband watching from a distance.

 Anyway, one of Fuglet's friends, a far greater bird expert than either of us, declared Bill to be female because of the colouration around her cere, the beak hole that surrounds her nostril.
 I will take your word on that, Lisa-Lee.

 |Wild Budgie eggs found in an|

 "My plan was to feed her and get her in some clean, warm bedding, and then post a picture on Facebook and ask people to share it so I could find the owner," she explained.
 "You know, take care of her until I figured out where her home was."

 She even contacted Oshawa & Durham Region Lost Pets and the Bird Network - Ontario Lost and Found for assistance.
 They also commended Fuglet for trying to find the owner.

 The thread briefly took a turn down a dark path when one of the posters said she had reason to believe Bill was released deliberately, though without further evidence we stuck with the open window escape theory.